Tianjin Entry Requirements

 Prohibited Items

-- Radio transmitters and receivers without approval
+- Radio transmitters (unless approved)

 Restricted Items